MCamp859/hello-world/ITM-README.md

 In order to run the latest version of Intelligent Traffic Management, you will need 2 Linux hosts: one for Kubernetes control plane and one for Kubernetes worker.
 The following steps describe how to prepare both targets before installing the reference implementation.

->Note: Some of the steps below contain alternate commands for People's Republic
+>NOTE: Some of the steps below contain alternate commands for People's Republic
 >of China (PRC) network users.

 1. Install docker-ce and docker-compose.
 Run the following commands on both targets: